 An RLT allows you to continue enjoying your money and property during your lifetime and to designate what will happen to them upon your death or incapacity.
 If you are financially contributing to both your and your partner's day-to-day expenses, an RLT may be an effective way to ensure that your partner can continue to meet any financial obligations regardless of what happens to you.
 Also, we can include special language in your RLT to make sure that any money or property you leave to your partner is both protected from your partner's creditors and out of a new significant other's reach.

-Pour-over will.
-This special type of will specifically lists your RLT as the beneficiary.
+This special type of will specifically list your RLT as the beneficiary.
 Although the intent of having an RLT is to avoid probate, we do not have a crystal ball to foresee every possible situation that could occur.
-If we come across accounts or property that were not transferred to your trust during your lifetime, making probate necessary, a pour-over will ensure that those accounts or pieces of property transfer to your trust at your death and go to those individuals or charities you have named in your trust document.
+If we come across accounts or property that was not transferred to your trust during your lifetime, making probate necessary, a pour-over will ensure that those accounts or pieces of property transfer to your trust at your death and go to those individuals or charities you have named in your trust document.

-Medical power of attorney.
-This document allows you to appoint a trusted person, such as your partner, as your decision maker to communicate or make your healthcare decisions if you cannot.
+This document allows you to appoint a trusted person, such as your partner, as your decision-maker to communicate or make your healthcare decisions if you cannot.
 If you do not formally select a decision maker, your loved ones will face going to court to have a judge appoint someone to make these decisions.
 Depending on your state's statute, the judge may have to select one of your blood relatives instead of your partner.

 Let Us Build Your Tool Kit Today